Skip to main contentScroll Top

 I arrived alone on this first day, due to lack of initial planning, Jitima joining me only at the beginning of the afternoon (as it had worked out, she just couldn't take the same plane as me).
 For the sake of economy, I booked in the "famous" Geylang district, à 81 Princess Hotel.

-The advantage being that it was right next to the store where I needed to do my shopping.
-Otherwise, forget the charm of the Thai welcome, here rigor is required….
-But let's be honest, given what I had heard, the staff at this hotel were reasonably courteous.
+The advantage was that it was right next to the shop where I needed to do my shopping.
+Otherwise, forget about the charm of Thai hospitality; here, strictness is the order of the day… But to be fair, given what I'd heard, the staff at this hotel remained reasonably courteous.

 P1030558.JPG